gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 ## Introduction

 Network architecture patterns are reliable, industry-standard ways to manage connections between computing devices.
 They give you an example to follow as you set up your networking infrastructure.
-Two architecture pattern categories you can use are: _distributed_ or _centralized_.
+Two architecture pattern categories you can use are: _decentralized_ or _centralized_.
 The best pattern category for your network depends on your use case and requirements.

 The following table highlights some pros and cons of each category.